 By July 1903, they were able to report the following progress.
 Two reels of 500 feet of hose each and a hose carriage were purchased at a cost of $600.
 One reel was kept in the basement of the Bala Public School and the other at Cynwyd.
 A Chemical engine manufactured by Holloway of Baltimore had been contracted for; this engine to be delivered by August the first and to cost $1,550.
 Along with it was 500 feet of pressure hose not included in the cost of the engine.
 Before this date, ground and building were secured for the storage of apparatus.
 The large stone stable, together with the ground on which it stood, on Montgomery Avenue near J. W. Thomas's grocery store, was secured from E. L. Hedden, at a cost of $2,100.

-Just recently in 2003 we celebrated our 100th Anniversary.
-Currently we operate 3 pieces of apparatus; Tower 28, Pipeline 28, and Utility 28.
-We have an active membership of about 40, and are making history everyday.
+Just recently in 2003, we celebrated our 100th Anniversary.
+Currently, we operate 3 pieces of apparatus; Engine 28, Ladder 28, and Pipeline 28.
+We have an active membership of about 40 and are making history every day.